Hummel Park

 At the heart of the park is the Hummel Park Nature Center, where environmental education comes alive through various programs and seasonal events.
 The center also houses the Four Seasons Nature Preschool, nurturing little ones to develop a lifelong connection with the natural world.

 For disc golf enthusiasts, the park offers a course that will test your skills with its hilly, wooded terrain.
-While it's a fun challenge, be aware that the dense tree cover can make finding errant throws a bit of an adventure - maybe bring some backup discs if you're just starting out.
+The dense tree cover can make finding errant throws a bit of an adventure - maybe bring some backup discs if you're just starting out.

 Comfort and Convenience